Red Sox Spring Training

 Take I-75 to the Daniels Parkway exit (#131) and then travel east for 2 miles.
 The stadium will be on your left side and is entered from Daniels Parkway.

 Large grass fields on the west and east sides of the ballpark can collectively hold 3,325 vehicles.
 The size of each grass field corresponds to three soccer fields, as that's what the two public parking lots become outside of spring training.
-Alternatively, you can save $4 and contribute to the Boys & Girls Clubs of Lee County.
-Their much smaller grass field is about a quarter-mile removed from the ballpark's west entrance and is much easier to get into and out of.
+Alternatively, you can save $5 and park in a much smaller grass field that's about a quarter-mile removed from the ballpark's west entrance and is much easier to get into and out of.
 To get into it, look for the Southwest Regional Commerce and Trade Center sign.
-The front of the field it stands in is the BGCLC parking lot, which is at the intersection of Rickenbacker and Daniels Parkway.
+The front of the field it stands in is the alternative option parking lot, which is at the intersection of Rickenbacker and Daniels Parkway.

 The Red Sox refer to their new spring training home as JetBlue Park at Fenway South, as the ballpark was designed to replicate Boston's home up north.
 That was most noticeably accomplished with the installation of a 211-foot long green wall in left field.
 The Fort Myers version of the Green Monster also features a hand-operated scoreboard, and it's a vintage one at that as JetBlue Park's manual board was the same one affixed to Fenway Park's Green Monster until 2001, after which it was moved to South Dakota for storage.
 It was retrofitted to reappear in Southwest Florida, where the playing field dimensions are identical to those of the fabled century-old ballyard in Massachusetts.
 The new place gets its Florida feel thanks to its most original feature: a zig-zaggy canopy style roof that is intended to mimic the area's nearby slanted cypress trees.
 The white steel truss supported roof shades the majority of fans in the grandstand.
 An equally generous sized cable-supported roof was the most fan-friendly feature of the ballpark, City of Palms Park, in which the Red Sox trained from 1993-2011.
 That ballpark, which still stands about 10 miles away, was named for the nickname of Fort Myers, the city which paid to build it.
 This time, the county financed the winter home for the Red Sox.
 Lee County doesn't get their name, or any marketing variation of it, on the ballpark's marquee however, as JetBlue Airways officially acquired naming rights on March 29, 2011.
 The airline is the largest commercial carrier at Boston's Logan Airport and offers non-stop service between there and the Fort Myers airport, which is fittingly located about a mile from JetBlue Park.